highestop/demo-angular-lib-multi-entries/README.md

 First, setup some paths in `tsconfig.json`.

-Notice this is needed only because we're trying to import something from local dist.
+Notice this is only needed as we're trying to import something from local `dist`.
 The paths here are just reproductions to make it consistent with importing from external NPM packages.

 ```json
 "paths": {